"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

 The second theme focuses on team dynamics and collaboration in immersive virtual environments, examining how Social VR can enhance team collaboration through social presence.
 This theme includes four sub-themes: \textit{``Are We Really Together?,''} which explores how social presence contributes to an improved team collaboration; \textit{``Is This Collaboration Real?,''} which addresses how user perceive the authenticity of collaboration in VR; \textit{``Should I Trust this Person?,''} which explores trust-building as a critical element of effective virtual collaboration; and \textit{``Are We Fully Engaged?,''} which considers the role of social engagement in VR collaboration and the different factors that shape user involvement.

 The final theme examines how collaboration is supported by the unique affordances of Social VR.
 These affordances refer to the technical elements and interactions designed to enable realistic and functional 3D virtual environments.
-This theme includes three sub-themes: \textit{``Creating Realistic and Functional Virtual Environments,''} which addresses how the design of virtual spaces that mimic real-world settings can improve user experience; \textit{``Facilitating Interaction through Virtual Tools and Objects,''} which emphasizes the importance of object manipulation and tool use in collaborative tasks; and \textit{``Enhancing Immersion through Spatial Audio and Movement,''} which underscores how spatial audio and coordinated movement contribute to a more immersive and effective collaborative experience.
+This theme includes three sub-themes: \textit{``Creating Realistic and Functional Virtual Environments,''} which addresses how the design of virtual spaces that mimic real-world settings can improve user experience; \textit{``Facilitating Interaction through Virtual Tools and Objects,''} which emphasizes the importance of object manipulation and tool use in collaborative tasks; and \textit{``Supporting Presence through Spatial Audio and Movement,''} which underscores how spatial audio and coordinated movement contribute to a stronger sense of presence and effective collaborative experience.
 A summary of these themes, sub-themes, and their respective articles can be found in Table~\ref{table:themes}.